Esben Storm: Career

+Film making

-Storm started making films at 18 with his partner Haydn Keenan.
+Storm started making films at 18 with his then partner Haydn Keenan.
 His early work was mostly serious in nature, including a 1983 documentary about the Hilton Bombing in Sydney called With Prejudice.
-He wrote and directed 27A (1974), In Search of Anna (1978) (with film stills and publicity shots by Carol Jerrems, who was then his girlfriend), Deadly (1991), and Subterano (2003); he directed Devil's Hill (1988) and the Tasmanian film in the Touch the Sun series of bicentennial telemovies.
+He wrote and directed 27A (1974), In Search of Anna (1978) (with film stills and publicity shots by Carol Jerrems, who was then his girlfriend), Deadly (1991), and Subterano (2003).
+He directed Devil’s Hill (1988), the Tasmanian film in the Touch the Sun series of bicentennial telemovies.
 In 2007, he directed the SBS comedy series Kick.

-Storm also worked on several television series such as Round the Twist, The Genie from Down Under (in which he was scriptwriter and director), Sky Trackers (in which he was script consultant), Li'l Elvis Jones and the Truckstoppers (in which he was the show's creator, scriptwriter and dialogue director), Blue Heelers (as a director), Crash Zone, and Winners (for which he directed the episode "The Other Facts of Life").
+Storm also worked on several television series such as Round the Twist, The Genie from Down Under (as scriptwriter and director), Sky Trackers (as script consultant), Li'l Elvis Jones and the Truckstoppers (as the show's creator, scriptwriter and dialogue director), Blue Heelers (as a director), Crash Zone, and Winners (for which he directed the episode "The Other Facts of Life").

+Acting

+In 1976, Storm acted in Hanging About, a film by Carol Jerrems, who was then his girlfriend and living with him in Willoughby.
+He appeared in Room to Move and in two episodes of Winners.
+He played Pat in Phoenix and Colin in an episode of Blue Heelers.

+Feature film roles included The Coca-Cola Kid, Wrong World (both 1985) and Young Einstein (1988).

+Storm’s last acting role was in the medical drama series All Saints.